msavin/SteveJobs/README.md

                 }
             });

-            // alternatively, you can use instance.remove to save storage instance.success(call.result);
+            // to save storage, you can remove the document instance.remove();
         } else {
             instance.reschedule({
                 in: {